Prime Rib Cooking Times: The Ultimate Guide

 Start by preheating your oven to a high temperature.
 This is crucial for getting a delicious sear on the outside, which seals in the juices and creates a crispy, flavorful crust.
 I usually preheat mine to 450°F (232°C) for the initial sear.

-Roasting Time: A Guide to Perfectly Cooked Meat
+roasting time: A Guide to Perfectly cooked meat

 The cooking time for your prime rib depends on its size and your desired level of doneness.
 Here's a general rule of thumb: cook a 3-4 pound roast for 15-20 minutes per pound at 450°F (232°C) for the initial sear.
 Then, lower the temperature to 325°F (163°C) and continue cooking for an additional 15-20 minutes per pound for medium-rare.